That Thing Called Tadhana: Production

 Director Antoinette Jadaone considers That Thing Called Tadhana as her "dream project" and described it as "more than 10 years’ worth of love stories, heartaches, heartbreaks, bitterness and acceptance".
 The lead protagonist, Mace was first drafted during 2014 while Jadaone was filming for Relaks, It's Just Pagibig, the character had a cameo appearance in the said film but was played by Alessandra De Rossi as opposed to Panganiban.

-During the post production of the film, the publishers of Whitney Houston's "Where Do Broken Hearts Go" charged the production crew ₱220,000 to use the song, but by this point the ₱2 million budget they had been awarded by the film festival had been used up.
-Eventually, the crew asked their friends to contribute ₱500 each in exchange of being mentioned in the ending credits of the film, showing the passion behind-the-scenes.
+The film makes use of Whitney Houston's song "Where Do Broken Hearts Go", inflating the cost beyond the film's ₱2 million budget awarded by the film festival.
+The crew turned to donations from fans on Facebook to raise funds to obtain the rights to the song before its film festival premiere.

 Release

 That Thing Called Tadhana was met with both commercial and critical success and was praised as one of the highest grossing Filipino independent film of all time, breaching ₱134 million gross revenue in under 3 weeks, despite facing piracy issues online during its run.
 It was graded "A" by the Cinema Evaluation Board and given a PG rating by the MTRCB.